 The Old English word ‘rood’ is used to mean ‘cross’ in this story.
 It has the same root as our modern word ‘rod,’ which means ‘pole.’
 The poem that this story is recorded in is called The Dream of the Rood.
-The poem is likely one of the oldest works of English literature that survives to today.
+It is likely one of the oldest works of English literature that survives to today.
 The oldest copy we have is found in the tenth century Vercelli Book but the composition is more likely to be eighth century.
 This was a time when the Anglo Saxons were converting to Christianity and so the poem reflects certain aspects of that ancient pagan culture while still being thoroughly and completely Christian.
-You can find the full text of the poem, translated into modern English, HERE.

 No one knows who wrote this poem originally, though it has been attributed to a number of people throughout the centuries, most famously Caedmon.
 Whoever wrote it claims to have had a sacred dream in which he was visited by the tree which became the cross that Jesus was crucified on.
 It is marvelous for many reasons.
 For one, it is a beautiful thing to see the story from the perspective of a person who isn’t human, and especially one who played such a crucial and important role in what happened on the original Good Friday.
 In the dream the poet saw a sacred tree in Heaven with God and the angels.
 He describes the scene like this:

-The first thing to note here is how the tree is associated with the entire universe, it has gems on it which are the four corners of the earth.
+The first thing to note here is how the tree is associated with the entire universe, it has jewels at the four corners of the earth.
 At this point in history there was a commonly held belief in the “world tree.”
 Throughout the poem the tree is represented as both the tree of life from the Biblical tradition and a form of the old pagan world tree.
 This is important because the poem describes a mystical union between God and creation.
 The tree is the icon of creation while Jesus is the icon of God.
-The fact that the resurrected tree in Heaven is described as “a brilliant sight of a universe to come” speaks to me of the eventual restoration of all things and the deification of all creation, which you can learn more about by clicking HERE.

 The tree talks about the way in which it was brutally cut down and taken away from its home in the forest.
 It describes these enemy warriors as forcefully removing it for the awful purpose of bearing their criminals in torture.
 But when the tree saw Jesus being brought to it, grief was transformed into gratitude.
 The tree remarks that it could have slain all those enemies but dared not waver from the sacred mission at hand.
 The tree also points out that the nails which went through Jesus’ flesh also went into its own wooden flesh.
 The sacred blood which stained Jesus’ clothes also stained the tree.
 The whole experience was something they went through together.